 Don’t let that be you!
 Step one: Create an original password that’s hard to crack.
 After that, we have a few more helpful tips for you.
 Tap or click here to lock down your Wi-Fi and protect your home.

-While you’re at it, make sure your router also has a strong, secure and unique password.
+While at it, ensure your router has a robust, secure and unique password.
 You’re not alone if you haven’t considered your router a vulnerability.
 Two years ago, the United States Computer Emergency Readiness Team alerted Americans about Russian hackers attacking “a large number of” home routers in the U.S.

 This wasn’t a one-off thing, either.
 Router attacks are anything but rare.
 Tap or click here for five essential router security settings you need to check now.